-Established Standards Through memoranda from the Superintendent of Schools, all school and non-school site administrators are notified of revisions to the M-DCPS Network Security Standards (NSS) and of the need to fully comply with all district security initiatives in order to keep its network secure.
-According to the NSS sections 4.1.1.9, 4.3.3, 5.0.8 and 5.1.17 and industry recommended best practices, antivirus (AV) software should be installed on all computers.

-Observed Practice Our audit found that all, except for one (1) of the 20 schools audited maintained evidence of their employee's awareness of the M-DCPS NSS.
-Furthermore, all 20 schools audited ensured that critical software updates or patches were installed on their computers.
-However, four (4) of the 20 schools reviewed (or 20%) had multiple computers that did not have the required up-to-date AV software installed.
-We realize that 100% compliance at all schools is difficult to achieve; however, the number of instances of nonappears compliance to indicate a condition that affects a number of schools within ITS ISS Area V. Moreover, tools are readily available to detect and rectify this condition.
+- Established Standards Through memoranda from the Superintendent of Schools, all school and non-school site administrators are notified of revisions to the M-DCPS Network Security Standards (NSS) and of the need to fully comply with all district security initiatives in order to keep its network secure.
+According to the NSS sections 4.1.1.9, 4.3.3, 5.0.8 and 5.17 and industry recommended best practices, antivirus (AV) software should be installed on all computers. - Observed Practice Eighteen of the 20 schools reviewed (90%) had multiple computers that did not have the required up-to-date AV software installed.
+We realize that 100% compliance at all schools is difficult to achieve; however, the number of instances of non-compliance appears to indicate a condition that affects a number of schools within ITS ISS Area II.
+Moreover, tools are readily available to detect and rectify this condition.

 The District utilizes an AV solution called SOPHOS.
-AV software is a vital component needed to safeguard data, protect M-DCPS business processes and confidential student/employee information from viruses and other malicious threats.
-AV software is automatically deployed on the network via BigFix, the patch management tool the District uses.
-This method of deployment significantly reduces labor and overhead that would otherwise be incurred with individual installation.
+AV software is a vital component needed to safeguard data and to protect M-DCPS business processes and confidential student/employee information from viruses and other malicious threats.
+AV software is automatically deployed on the network via This method of BigFix. deployment significantly reduces labor and overhead that would otherwise be incurred with individual installation.
 Many TSTs rely exclusively on this method for AV installation.

 TSTs have access to reports, which quickly identify PCs that are missing or indicating a problem with their AV software.
 This report allows technicians to pinpoint and address AV software issues efficiently and keep vulnerability to a minimum by ensuring all computers are protected.
 However, staff at ITS has identified several instances where SOPHOS has reported an unexpected number of computers as not being a Sophos client.
-Based on data ITS staff has collected, they have estimated that amount to be between 5% and 10% of the district's computer population.
+Based on data ITS staff has collected, they have estimated that amount to be between 5% and 10% of the District's computer population.
 ITS staff has identified possible reasons for the noted condition, and has been working with the SOPHOS vendor to resolve the issues.
 However, the vendor has not been able to provide solutions to all of the issues encountered.